ihrz/ihrz/changelogs/README.md

 This directory contains the changelogs for current and previous releases of iHorizon, archived for reference and historical tracking.

-Releases are managed by two iHorizon team members:
+Releases are managed by one iHorizon team member:
 * Kisakay (@Kisakay)
-* Ether (@veryuhq)

 ## Structure